 Charlie originally planned to do two records: one by himself and one with a large ensemble.
-However, this idea ended when he crashed into another bottom and cancelled everything he was working on.
+However, this idea ended when he crashed into another bottom and canceled everything he was working on.
 The realization then came that he needed to record the songs and move forward.
 After a recording session at Creation Audio in Minneapolis and having some friends listen to the music, he decided to release the album in 2017.
-Charlie joined us in the attic lounge at historic War Memorial Auditorium to play us some songs off of Dog and discuss the meaning behind each one.
+Charlie joined us in The Attic Lounge at historic War Memorial Auditorium to play us some songs off of Dog and discuss the meaning behind each one.

 Follow Charlie on Social Media: